slatedocs/slate/source/index.html.md

 search: true
 ---

-# API Documentation
+# Lightning API v0 Documentation

-Welcome to SuredBits' API documentation.
-This API allows you to query sports data, including teams, players, games, scores, and statistics.
+Thank you and welcome to SuredBits' API documentation.
+This API allows you to query our NFL data, including teams, players, games, scores, and statistics.

-Currently, our API only supports NFL data feeds.

 <aside class="success">IMPORTANT: Suredbits is a Lightning Application built on the Bitcoin protocol.
-Our NFL APIs are available exclusively via Lightning protocol. </aside>
+This initial release is only on testnet. </aside>

-Here are some useful resources to help you get up and running with Bitcoin and Lightning:
+Not familiar with Bitcoin or Lightning but want to learn?
+Here are some useful resources to help you get up and running with both.
+Read and watch and come back when you're ready.

 1. <a href="https://bitcoin.org/en/download">Download Bitcoin Core</a>
 2. <a href="https://lbtc.io/">Lightning Bitcoin, Downloads and Wallets</a>